zirkelc/amazon-s3-url/README.md

 ## Limitations
 - The bucket name and object key are not validated against the rules defined in the AWS documentation.
 - The region is not validated against the list of valid AWS regions.
+- The website endpoint is not supported yet.
 - Some older Amazon S3 regions support endpoints that contain a dash `-` between `s3` and the region, for example `s3‐us-west-2` instead of a dot `s3.us-west-2`.
 This is not supported by this library.
 - Only the the US East (N. Virginia) region supports the legacy path-style URLs `https://s3.amazonaws.com/bucket`.
 All other regions require the regional path-style syntax.
 This is not validated by this library.